BrianSeong99/Agglayer_v0.3FEP/README.md

 ## Background

 ### Problem Statement
-In the early versions of AggLayer, the system only focused on securing cross-chain transactions through a single verification method.
+In the early versions of Agglayer, the system only focused on securing cross-chain transactions through a single verification method.
 While this approach worked for basic cross-chain operations, it didn't verify whether the individual chains themselves were operating correctly.
 Think of it like having a security guard only checking IDs at the entrance of a building, but not verifying if the building's internal systems are functioning properly.

 The v0.3 release introduces a more comprehensive security approach, similar to having both a building security system and a security guard.
 First, it verifies that each chain is operating correctly by checking its internal state transitions (like verifying that all transactions are valid and balances are correct).
 Then, it verifies the cross-chain operations to ensure assets are being transferred safely between chains.
 This dual-layer security system allows different types of chains to participate in the network using their preferred verification methods - whether they're using advanced execution proofs or simpler consensus mechanisms.
-By implementing this two-step verification process, AggLayer v0.3 provides an extra layer of security, making cross-chain transfers significantly more secure while maintaining flexibility for different types of blockchain networks.
+By implementing this two-step verification process, Agglayer v0.3 provides an extra layer of security, making cross-chain transfers significantly more secure while maintaining flexibility for different types of blockchain networks.

 ### What is Agglayer?
 Agglayer is a revolutionary protocol that addresses the fundamental challenge of blockchain fragmentation by creating a unified framework for cross-chain interoperability.
 At its core, it serves as an aggregation layer that sits between blockchain ecosystems, offering three key phases of operation: Pre-Confirmation (verifying dependencies), Confirmation (validating proofs), and Finalization (aggregating proofs into a single proof posted to Ethereum).
 The protocol enables unified liquidity sharing, low-latency interoperability, and asset fungibility across connected chains, without compromising chain sovereignty or decentralization.
 It achieves this through sophisticated components including the Unified Bridge for cross-chain operations, Pessimistic Proof System for state verification, and various supporting services like AggProver, AggSender, and AggOracle.